How to Monitor Employees Working From Home

 Pattern-based review, not incident-based.
 A single late login has no significance.
 Ten late logins combined with missed deadlines warrant attention.
 Managers should be trained to identify patterns.

-Part 7.
 FAQs about Remote Employee Monitoring

 What if an employee refuses to install monitoring software on a company device?